Bi+ Info: What it Means to Be a B(ee)

 Bisexuality and Bi+

-The BRC uses “bisexual” and “bi+” as umbrella terms for people who recognize and honor their potential for sexual and emotional attraction to more than one gender (bisexual, pansexual, omnisexual, ﬂuid, queer, asexual, and other free identifers).
-We celebrate and affrm the diversity of identity and expression regardless of labels.
+The BRC uses “bisexual” and “bi+” as umbrella terms for people who recognize and honor their potential for sexual and emotional attraction to more than one gender (bisexual, pansexual, omnisexual, ﬂuid, queer, asexual, and other free identifiers).
+We celebrate and affirm the diversity of identity and expression regardless of labels.

 It’s a common misconception that people who identify as bisexual are only interested in the binary genders of male and female.
-While it’s true that this may have been the origin of the word, we prefer the broader definition of “being interested in genders like yours and genders different from yours.”
-These help create a more inclusive model of bisexuality.
+While it’s true that this may have been the origin of the word, we prefer the broader and simpler definition of “attraction to more than one gender.”
+Read more about the way we define bisexuality here, as well as how others talk about their own bi+ identities.

 Challenges for Bi+ Folks